harshshah99/harshshah99.github.io/_teaching/2021-spring-teaching-2.md

 location: "Pilani, India"
 ---

-- Conduct workshops to familiarise students with NumPy, Pandas, PyTorch and TensorFlow
+- Conducted workshops to familiarise students with NumPy, Pandas, PyTorch and TensorFlow
-- Design and evaluate Neural Networks and Machine Learning based Python assignments
+- Designed and evaluated Neural Networks and Machine Learning based Python assignments
-- Supervise them as they implement Research Papers for their final assesement
+- Supervised students as they implemented Research Papers for their final assesement